-- 2.4 Protection of Intellectual Property.
-With respect to intellectual property in which the U. T. System or any of its institutions asserts an interest, the institution's president shall decide how, when, and where the intellectual property is to be protected.
-Outside counsel services may be contracted with the consent of the Vice Chancellor and General Counsel and, if required by law, the approval of the Attorney General.
-It shall be mandatory for all persons subject to this policy to assign the rights to intellectual property and patents to the Board of Regents when such creations fall within Number 2, Section 2 of this Series. - 2.5 Reimbursement of Licensing Costs and Allocation of Income.
-In those instances where the U. T. System or any of its institutions licenses rights in intellectual property to third parties, the costs of licensing, including, but not limited to, the costs to operate and support a technology transfer office and the costs of obtaining a patent or other protection for the property on behalf of the Board of Regents must first be recaptured from any royalties or other license payments received by the U. T. System or any of its institutions before the remainder of such income (including but not limited to license fees, prepaid royalties, minimum royalties, running royalties, milestone payments, and sublicense payments) shall be divided as follows:
+- 2.4 Protection and Commercialization of Intellectual Property.
+With respect to intellectual property in which the U. T. System or any U. T. System institution asserts an interest, the institution's president, or his or her designee, shall decide how, when, and where the intellectual property is to be protected and commercialized.
+Outside counsel services may be contracted with the prior consent of the U. T. System Vice Chancellor and General Counsel and, if required by law, the approval of the Attorney General.
+U. T. System shall establish an intellectual property data collection system. - 2.5

+Reimbursement of Licensing Costs and Allocation of Income.
+In those instances where the U. T. System or any U. T. System institution licenses rights in intellectual property to third parties, and other than with regard to elections under Section 2.2 above, the costs of licensing, including, but not limited to, the costs to operate and support a technology transfer office and the costs of obtaining a patent or other protection for the property on behalf of the Board of Regents must first be recaptured from any royalties or other license payments received by the U. T. System or any U. T. System institution.
+The remainder of any such income (including but not limited to license fees, prepaid royalties, minimum royalties, running royalties, milestone payments, and sublicense payments) shall be divided as follows:

-50% to creator 50% to System.
+50% to creator(s) 50% to U. T. System,